mvonwyl/epita/NLP/04/README.md

 * Pretreatment is key for these models.
 Make sure you apply the same pretreatment at training and test time.
 * Do not do hyperparameter search using the test set.
 Extract a validation set from the training data for that purpose.
 The test set is only made for comparing final models (see [data leakage](https://en.wikipedia.org/wiki/Leakage_%28machine_learning%29)).
-* You can try eliminating words which don't seem to play a role in the decision (perhaps using [POS tagging](https://spacy.io/usage/linguistic-features#pos-tagging))
 * It's fine if you don't beat the baseline.
 Just make sure you tried enough methods, and explain and analyse your results well enough.

 ## Evaluation